 Here is a breakdown of the common types of bikes.
 The following is a higher-level description of the bikes.
 For each of these bike categories, there are subcategories.

 Road bikes are made for racing and driving on pavement.
 They are lightweight, made of aluminum or carbon fibre (lighter but more expensive) frames.
 The handlebars on road bikes are drop bars, designed to get you leaning over your bike to make you more aerodynamic.
 The starting price on these was about $1200.

 Mountain bikes are for off-roading on bumpy, lumpy trails.
 The handlebars on a mountain bike are flat for better comfort.
 They have fatter wheels to get you in rough terrain.
 Mountain bikes also have suspensions to absorb the shock of rough terrain.

 Mountain bikes tend to be heavier and therefore slower than road bikes, so they wouldn’t be practical for racing.
 The price for these bikes started around the $500 mark.

 The idea of a hybrid bike was completely new to me when I started looking at bikes.
 Hybrids are a cross between a road bike and a mountain bike.
-Hybrids bikes are lightweight, have thin wheels and are relatively fast, much like road bikes.
+Hybrid bikes are lightweight, have thin wheels and are relatively fast, much like road bikes.
 However, hybrids have handlebars, padded seats and the comfort of the mountain bike.
 They are the best of both worlds.
 The price point for hybrid bikes starts around the $500 mark.